JCSDA-internal/ioda-converters/README.md

 ```
 Usage: afwa_snod2ioda.py -i input_afwa_file.grb -o output_ioda_file.nc -m maskout
 ```
 For -i you can specify an input file and the converter will write it to one output file.
 For maskout option (-m) default/maskout, default means to keep all missing values and maskout means to not write out missing values.

+It should be noted that both ims_scf2ioda.py and afwa_snod2ioda.py are depending on the python pygrib module.
+To enable the testing of these two scripts when the user has a pygrib module available, during the ecbuild process, please add -DUSE_PYGRIB=True to the ecbuild command line.